-Not everyone welcomes this type of slow paced travel and while I would normally say, “that’s OK” or, “to each their own,” a recent travel experience that went sour has forced me to think about the many different ways that you can travel.
+Not everyone welcomes this type of slow-paced travel.
+While I would normally say, “that’s OK” or, “to each their own,” a recent travel experience that went sour has forced me to think about the many different ways that you can travel.

-Teaching English abroad here in Spain and traveling on the weekends and during paid time off, have shown me that there are dozens of different types of travelers and an endless amount of personalities that you can meet on the road.
+Teaching English abroad here in Spain and traveling on the weekends and during paid time off, have shown me that there are dozens of different types of travelers.
+You can meet an endless amount of personalities on the road.
 I’ve met plenty of wonderful people and I have had so many interesting conversations with people from all over the world in the past decade.
-I’ve been invited to visit them in their homes to share a meal or join them on a day trip or make plans to do a longer trip to a destination we both would love to experience.
+I’ve been invited into their homes to share a meal or join them on a day trip or make plans to do a longer trip to a destination we both would love to experience.

-Some of these conversations and times spent with said wonderful people have blossomed into long-lasting friendships.
+Some of these conversations and moments with said wonderful people have blossomed into long-lasting friendships.
 Some of them only lasted for a season and then life forced us to go on our separate journeys.
 Both types of relationships have enriched my life and I am grateful for them.

-If you’re reading this and you truly want to get the most out of an experience that you can, follow these guidelines while you travel (and tell me how they changed your trip for you!):
+If you’re reading this and you truly want to get the most out of an experience that you can, follow these guidelines while you travel:

 Don’t consume travel as if it were a product and then stop using it when it isn’t working for you.
 Instead, use it as a means to grow as a person and learn from the people you will meet along the way.
 Each person has their own unique story and perspective on life and if you just stop and get to know someone who’s different than you, you will learn simple yet profound lessons.